Toan-Anh/wordhuntle-solver/README.md

 - `--board`: Board letters are read from left to right, top to bottom, written without space.
 E.g. `abcdefghijklmnop`
 - `--dict`: Path to the dictionary/word list to use.
 Two word lists are included in the source under `./dictionaries`.
 Original game uses the Mieliestronk word list.
 - `--cutOff`: The maximum word length to look for.
 This is for bailing early and saving some look up time.
 Defaults to `8`.
+- `--includeDiagonals`: Whether to include diagonal letters when looking up, or only strictly adjacent letters (up, down, left, right).
+Defaults to `true`.